KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 For more info, click [here](https://learn.microsoft.com/en-us/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus)

 As mentioned in the previous section, PUA is logged under the same Event IDs as MDAV.
-Therefore, if events related only PUA are needed, an additional filter is needed to be applied in the "Category Name" field of the EventData
+Therefore, if events related only PUA are needed, an additional filter is needed to be applied in the "Category Name" field of the EventData.
+The XPath query that can be used is the following:

 ```xml
 <QueryList>